Exhibition logo reading "Swift 100" in gothic type with a quatrefoil motif.

 Harper Bible

-The creation of the Divinity School, and its foundation in the Study of Religion can be traced back to William Rainey Harper, the University of Chicago’s first president.
-A scholar and clergyman, Harper was responsible for moving the Baptist Theological Union Seminary to Hyde Park to become the University of Chicago Divinity School.
+The creation of the Divinity School and its foundation in the Study of Religion can be traced back to William Rainey Harper, the University of Chicago’s first president.
+A scholar and clergyman, Harper was responsible for moving the Baptist Theological Union Seminary to Hyde Park, where it became the University of Chicago Divinity School.

 WATCH VIDEO